 Working in partnership with parents

 Parents play a key role in supporting their child to feel comfortable with the transition process.
 It is important that parents feel that we acknowledge and value the wealth of knowledge they have about their child.
 Parents feel valued when their involvement in their child’s transition experience is actively promoted.
-Building this relationship with parents at this initial transition stage can lead to parents feeling comfortable visiting the setting and discussing and planning for their child’s learning and development.
+Building this relationship with parents at this initial transition stage can lead to parents feeling comfortable discussing and planning for their child’s learning and development.
 Such an approach develops a trusting relationship between a parent and the staff, which is important for all children, but is especially important if we need to discuss with parents that their child may need additional support in an area or areas of development.
-Building a trusting relationship with parents right from the initial transition stage is beneficial for early years teachers and parents.
-This is especially important when a conversation is being initiated around accessing the supports available under the AIM model, for example, or documenting the strategies that are successful for supporting a child in an individual access and inclusion plan.
-Early years teachers should also encourage parents to visit the setting with their child on several occasions as part of their settling in process.
-This will support children and parents in getting to know and building relationships with key members of staff.
-You can share information about your setting such as your ethos, your image of the child, and your mission or curriculum statement prior to enrolment.
-Having an open day is also a good strategy for sharing information with parents and provides parents and staff with an opportunity to ask questions and to get to know each other.
+Building a trusting relationship with parents right from the initial transition stage is beneficial for early childhood teachers and parents.
+This is especially important when a conversation is being initiated around accessing the supports available under the AIM model, for example, or documenting the strategies that are successful for supporting a child in the ‘My Inclusion Plan 5.

 Getting to know the child

 An important aspect of a child transitioning into an early learning and care setting is to ensure that the environment reflects the strengths, needs and interests of all children.
-This can be supported by meeting the children and parents before the child begins in your setting and encouraging parents to share information with you about their child and what may have special significance for the child.
+This can be supported by encouraging parents to share information with you about their child and what may have special significance for the child.
 It is important to share information in relation to the child’s strengths, interests, likes and dislikes; routine; eating patterns and perhaps special comfort objects or toys that the child may have.
-Explain to the parent how you will use this information and that this information will support the child settling into the new environment.
+Explain to the parent how you will use this information and that this information will support the child settling into their new environment.
 This information can be easily collected by inviting the parents to complete a “getting to know you” booklet with their child or using a child profile form.
 You can also engage in observations and interactions once the child has started in your setting and this will support you further in getting to know the child.
+It is also important to remember the returning parents to your setting.
+Continue building on the relationships that the early childhood teachers have in your setting and consider asking parents to update information on the child’s strengths, interests and any area of need.

 When transitions are facilitated well, they help children to develop confidence and acquire skills to manage future changes in their life.